 The assessor considers the area to be a normal risk in respect of arson.
-Internal housekeeping standards are acceptable.
+Internal and external housekeeping standards are acceptable.
 There are no reports of unauthorised access or malicious damage.

-Waste is stored in external bins that are close to the premises.
+Waste is stored in external bins away from the premises.